Intuit (INTU) has split its stock

 since the company went public.

-Does a stock split change Intuitive Surgical’s market value?
+Does a stock split change Intuit’s market value?

 No. A stock split does not change